mdeacey/facebook-gpt-shopify/docs/4_facebook_data_sync/4_1_setting_up_facebook_metadata_webhooks.md

 # Chapter 4: Facebook Data Sync
-## Subchapter 4.1: Setting Up Facebook Webhooks for Real-Time Updates
+## Subchapter 4.1: Setting Up Facebook Metadata Webhooks

 ### Introduction
-Facebook webhooks enable real-time notifications for page events (e.g., changes to page name or category) to keep the GPT Messenger sales bot’s data up-to-date.
+Facebook webhooks enable real-time notifications for page metadata events (e.g., changes to `name` or `category`) to keep the GPT Messenger sales bot’s data up-to-date.
 This subchapter sets up a secure webhook endpoint in the FastAPI application, integrating HMAC verification and registering webhooks during the OAuth flow with appropriate permissions (`pages_show_list`, `pages_manage_metadata`).
-The webhook system uses the UUID from the SQLite-based session mechanism (Chapter 3) to identify the user and temporarily stores data in a file-based structure (`facebook/<page_id>/page_data.json`), preparing for cloud storage in Chapter 6.
-The focus is on non-sensitive metadata, using `TokenStorage` and `SessionStorage` for secure, persistent data management.
+The webhook system uses the UUID from the SQLite-based session mechanism (Chapter 3) to identify the user and temporarily stores non-sensitive metadata in a file-based structure (`facebook/<page_id>/page_data.json`).
+Message handling is covered in Subchapter 4.2, with polling and testing in Subchapters 4.3 and 4.4.

 ### Prerequisites
 - Completed Chapters 1–3 (Facebook OAuth, Shopify OAuth, Persistent Storage and User Identification).